John (Jack) Bagby

 Research Interests

 Phenomenology, History of Philosophy (esp.
-Ancient Greek, Early Modern, 19th-20th Century French), Process Philosophy, Philosophy of Ecology and Nature, Philosophy of Music, Evolution of Consciousness, Integral/Transdisciplinary Methodology
+Ancient Greek, Early Modern, 19th-20th Century French), Process Philosophy, Philosophy of Science, Ecology, and Nature, Philosophy of Music and musicology, Integral/Transdisciplinary Methodology.

 Biography